malta895/CandyCrushMalta/README.md

 # Candy Crush Malta
-I made this game as University project during my bachelor at Politecnico di Milano, Italy, in AA 2014/2015 for the course "Fondamenti di Informatica".
+I made this game as University project during my bachelor at Politecnico di Milano, Italy, in AA 2014/2015 for the course "Fondamenti di Informatica" (Fundaments of Informatics).

 Made with Qt Creator and QtGui libraries.